Information

 3. Dog and Cat attacks

-Many native animals are ground dwellers and are vulnerable to cat and dog attack.
-Dogs will target the larger species such as wallabies, possums, potoroos, bandicoots and bettongs.
 Even if a dog doesn't directly kill an animal, chasing them can cause serious stress.
 Pademelon females will drop their joeys if they are stressed, and won't come back for them.
 Dogs can also dig up burrows and nests disturbing wildlife such as bandicoots and penguins.

 What you can do: